Panmoni/solana-dev-docker/README.md

 ## FAQ

 **Q: Where is my data stored?**
-A: On your host at `~/solana-workspace`, mapped to `/home/solana` in the container.
+A: In a Docker volume (default name: `solana-workspace`), mounted at `/home/solana` inside the container.
+Use `docker volume inspect solana-workspace` to see the physical location on your host.

 **Q: Will my data survive if I delete the container?**
 A: Yes!
-Data in `~/solana-workspace` persists even after `docker compose down`.
+Data in the Docker volume persists even after `docker compose down`.
+The volume is only removed if you use `docker compose down -v`.

 **Q: Can I use VS Code with this setup?**
 A: Yes!
-Either:
-- Edit files directly in `~/solana-workspace` on your host
-- Use VS Code Remote-Containers extension
+Use VS Code Remote-Containers extension to work directly inside the container, or copy files to/from the volume as needed.

 **Q: How do I update the container?**
 A: `docker compose down && docker compose up -d --force-recreate`

 **Q: Can multiple people use this setup?**
 A: Yes!
-Each user gets their own `~/solana-workspace` directory.
+Each user can create their own volume by setting `SOLANA_VOLUME_NAME` in their `.env` file.

 **Q: Does this work on Mac/Windows?**
 A: This is optimized for Ubuntu 25.10.
 For Mac/Windows, use Docker Desktop and adjust paths.